openvinotoolkit/openvino.genai/README.md

  - Speech recognition using Whisper family models
  - Text generation using Large Visual Models, for instance Image analysis using LLaVa models family

+Library efficiently supports LoRA adapters for Text and Image generation scenarios:
+- Load multiple adapters per model
+- Select active adapters for every generation
+- Mix multiple adapters with coefficients via alpha blending

-All scenarios could be run on top of OpenVINO Runtime that supports inference on CPU, GPU and NPU.
+All scenarios are run on top of OpenVINO Runtime that supports inference on CPU, GPU and NPU.
 See [here](https://github.com/openvinotoolkit/openvino) for platform support matrix.

 ## Supported Generative AI optimization methods